JuliaPhylo/PhyloNetworks.jl/docs/src/man/ticr_howtogetQuartetCFs.md

 runs `bucky` on a single 4-taxon set.
 It takes the following arguments, which must be modified in the submit script [`bucky-slurm-submit.sh`](https://github.com/nstenz/TICR/blob/master/scripts-cluster/bucky-slurm-submit.sh):
-- name of the folder containing the `mbsum` output files from previous step (this folder is named `mbsum` in the submit script: adapt)
+- name of the folder containing the `mbsum` output files (one per locus) from previous step.
+  This folder is named `mbsum` in the submit script: adapt if needed.
+- output name: `-o` or `--out-dir` name of the directory to store output files in.
-- output name with option `-o`: option not used in the default submit script
+  This option is not used in the default submit script
-- bucky arguments (with [options](https://github.com/nstenz/TICR#command-line-options-2), not used either)
+- bucky arguments: `-a` or `--alpha` for the prior alpha value, and `-n` or `--ngen` number of generations.
+These options are not used either, in the script: the defaults are used then (α=1, 1 million generations)
 - integer for the given quartet, via option `-q`.
   The quartet ID is specified by SLURM with its own array ID: `$SLURM_ARRAY_TASK_ID`.